 Back when this all started, I had been reading about what businesses could be doing in their “downtime.”
 It may have felt like the downtime had passed (Yay!
 Back to normal), but I think we’re all going to need to get used to a little more (sad trombone).
 And, maybe you’re resetting your own plans.
 Trying to figure out the best strategy to bring your design team out of this on the other side, in a better place than where you started.

 Based on my conversations with our friends at InVision, one way a lot of design teams are “sharpening their saw,” as Dr. Steven Covey puts it, is by investing their time now in a Design System.
 Design Systems are a collection of reusable atomic design components, guided by clear standards, that can be assembled together to build any number of websites or applications.
 Think of “design LEGO blocks” if you will.
-They can shorten time to market and increase collaboration and consistency across your teams.
+A design system manager is the “dashboard” and tools per se for using the design system – think WordPress CMS for a system that’s akin to InVision DSM.
+Design systems can shorten time to market and increase collaboration and consistency across your teams.
 Now is the perfect time to build it.

 But how do you sell it to your team and your organization?